Hui-Kuo George Shu, MD, PhD, FASTRO

 Dr. Shu has extensive expertise in the use of advanced radiotherapy techniques including intensity-modulated radiation therapy, stereotactic radiosurgery, fractionated stereotactic radiotherapy, extracranial radiosurgery and image-guided radiation therapy.

 Prior to coming to Emory, Dr. Shu was appointed assistant professor in radiation oncology at the University of Pennsylvania in 1999.
 He also served as the main radiation oncologist for the treatment of pediatric brain tumors at the Children's Hospital of Philadelphia from 2001 to 2005.
 He was recruited to Emory University as a physician-scientist and was appointed associate professor in the department of radiation oncology in 2005.

-Dr. Shu is a member of the American Society for Clinical Oncology, Pediatric Brain Tumor Consortium, American Association for Cancer Research and Society for Neuro-Oncology, among other organizations.
+Dr. Shu is a Fellow of the American Society for Radiation Oncology.
+He is a member of the American Society for Clinical Oncology, Pediatric Brain Tumor Consortium, American Association for Cancer Research and Society for Neuro-Oncology, among other organizations.

 Outside of work, Dr. Shu enjoys spending time and traveling with his wife and three children.